ConrabOpto/mst-query/README.md

 The `key` argument is optional and works like putting a key prop on a React component.
 If this variable changes, the entire query will be re-created and run again.

 Note that `data` and `request` are only set on creation.

+The option `cacheMaxAge` controls how long we should use the cached value of this query.
+By default it's set to 0.

 ### `useLazyQuery`